 Cisco UCS Servers: Processing Power

-In addition to providing support for Intel Xeon 5600 series processors, Cisco UCS C-Series servers provide support for Intel Xeon E7-2800 and E7-4800 series processors.
+In addition to providing support for Intel Xeon E5-2400 and E5-2600 product family processors, Cisco UCS C-Series servers provide support for Intel Xeon E7-2800 and E7-4800 series processors.
 The servers offer 6, 8, and 10 cores per socket running at speeds of up to 3.3 GHz.

 Cisco UCS Servers: Physical Memory

-With the capacity to address up to 384, 512, and 1024GB of RAM on various Cisco UCS server chassis with two to four sockets, enterprises can easily opt to deploy hosts with full or partial memory complements as needed.
+With the capacity to address up to 384, 512, 768, 1024GB, 1.5TB, or 2.0 TB of RAM on various Cisco UCS server chassis with two to four sockets, enterprises can easily opt to deploy hosts with full or partial memory complements as needed.
 This capacity gives organizations the option to gradually meet memory requirements over time as needed, without sacrificing potential capacity.
 Similarly, for organizations implementing workload isolation through the use of multiple Microsoft SQL Server instances on distinct NUMA nodes, the capability to address huge amounts of RAM can be very beneficial.

 Cisco UCS Servers: Disk